liviuspenter/ONT-lineage-tracing/README.md

 ## Main figures

-The panels of the main figures can be found here:
+The code for the panels of the main figures can be found here.
+See individual subdirectories for further indications.

 ```
 Figure 1 | benchmarking